Up to 20% off patio Shop now

 4. Write, Write, Write!

-After examining works by other authors I’d have my students write their own poetry.
+After examining works by other authors I’d have my students write their poetry.
 I usually had them keep a poetry journal where we could work on the different kinds of poetry like haiku, diamante, cinquain, rhyming, concrete, etc.

 We would work on poetry for morning work, freewriting, and during our ELA block.
-Many of my reluctant writers really enjoyed poetry because they were able to get their thoughts onto paper in shorter passages.
+Many of my reluctant writers enjoyed poetry because they were able to get their thoughts onto paper in shorter passages.

 I’d also have students write poetry by using Magnetic Poetry.
 They arrange the words on a magnetic surface.
 I used baking sheets from the dollar store.
 When they finished their poems I would take pictures of their completed work!